wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 ## Slurm Job Submission

 These are are major steps to run the nextflow pipeline on the Kempner AI Cluster.
-Please refer [HMS Cluster](HMS-cluster/README.md) if you will use Harvard Medical School's O2 Cluster.
+Please refer [HMS Cluster](HMS-cluster/README.md) if you plan to use Harvard Medical School's O2 Cluster.

 1. Log in to the AI cluster
 2. Prepare input data